Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool provides aggregate counters for the Archimedes Market, listing specific metrics like published assets, funded bounties, verified engineers, and total USD paid out.
-It distinguishes from sibling tools like get_bounty_details and search_bounties, which are bounty-specific.
+Description clearly states it returns aggregate counters for the Archimedes Market platform, listing specific metrics (published assets, funded bounties, verified engineers, total USD paid out).
+This distinctively separates it from sibling tools which focus on bounties, dependencies, or trust reports.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.